Marbo87/Human-Activity-Recognition-Using-Smartphones/Code book.md

 | std              | standard deviation |
 | meanfreq         | mean frequency     |
 | 'x', 'y' and 'z' | coordinate directions |

+e.g. tbodyaccmeanx:
+mean value of time signal of body acceleration in x-direction

 ### units
 Variables with 'gyro' in their name have units of radians/second (except it also has 'jerk' in its name, see below).